-Y is for Yesterday is the twenty-fifth in the Kinsey Millhone Alphabet mystery series by Sue Grafton.
+Y is for Yesterday is the twenty-fifth and last in the Kinsey Millhone Alphabet mystery series by Sue Grafton.

 The darkest and most disturbing case report from the files of Kinsey Millhone, Y is for Yesterday begins in 1979, when four teenage boys from an elite private school sexually assault a fourteen-year-old classmate – and film the attack.
 Not long after, the tape goes missing and the suspected thief, a fellow classmate, is murdered.
 In the investigation that follows, one boy turns in evidence for the state and two of his peers are convicted.
 But the ringleader escapes without a trace.